TabunKaze03/MahjongKaze/README.md

 ## _Easy to learn Mahjong minigame_
 *[Github](https://github.com/TabunKaze03/MahjongKaze)*

-MahjongKaze is a Japanese style Mahjong minigame that does not require complex and annoying rules.
+MahjongKaze is a Japanese-style Mahjong minigame that does not require complex and annoying rules.

 - Easy to Understand
 - Clean(?)
 Interface (Literally console)